megamingus/GitHub-Custom-Emojis/README.md

 This userscript allows you to use and add custom emojis to GitHub.

-It replaces text that follow this template `:_{name}:`, so as not to interfere with the default GitHub emojis.
+Image emojis replace text that follow this template `:_{name}:`, so as not to interfere with the default GitHub emojis.
 Custom emojis can be added anywhere on the page, and provide an autocomplete method in issue comments.

+Text emojis, both unicode and [kaomoji](https://en.wikipedia.org/wiki/Emoticon#Japanese_style), can be added using an autocomplete dropdown by typing a tilde symbol (`~`).
+Or, by opening up the collections and selecting the desired emoji.

 # Installation